INRIA/scikit-learn-mooc/slides/ml_concepts.md

 species, we can see that petal length and width single out well setosa.

-*But how can we deal with more complex, more numerous data? *
+*But how can we deal with more complex, more numerous data?*

-**The benefit of machine-learning is that it automates the creation of rules from the data, including their details, such here as where exactly to set the threshold on the petal length.**
+**The benefit of machine-learning is that it automates the creation of rules from the data, including their details, such as to where exactly to set the threshold on the petal length, as we saw in this example.**

 *In concrete terms, machine learning builds the prediction rules from the data.*